 Conformance Class-A description of the capabilities of a BACnet device for communicating data and interoperating with other BACnet devices.
-(KMC) Connect[TM]-Configuration tool for rapid deployment and customization of KMC Conquest controllers.

-(KMC) Connect Lite[TM]-A mobile application, using NFC technology to configure KMC Conquest controllers.
+(KMC) Connect\-Configuration tool for rapid deployment and customization of KMC Conquest controllers.
+(KMC) Connect Lite\\-A mobile application, using NFC technology to configure KMC Conquest controllers while they're unpowered and still in factory packaging.

-(KMC) Conquest^{}-A line of advanced building automation system products from KMC Controls.
+(KMC) Conquest\\-A line of advanced building automation system products from KMC Controls.